cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ## Implicit variables

 Implicit variables are only supported in the [`relaxed` syntax](SYNTAX.markdown#syntax-modes) , and are created when first encountered in the code.
-The kind and scope of the variable is determined by the name used for the variable:
+The kind and scope of the variable is determined by the name of the variable:

 * **Linked variables**: if the variable name corresponds to a known linked block, it is automatically regarded as a linked variable referring to that block, and its scope is global (e.g. `cell1` or `switch2`).
 To use a linked block not recognized by Mindcode (e.g. a block provided by a mod extension), an explicit declaration is required.
 * **External variables**: if the variable name starts with the `$` prefix, the variable is external, residing in a common external memory pool (a _heap_).
 Scope of external variables is global (e.g. `$Total`).
 See [External variables](#external-variables) for information on heap declaration.